ketarre/tos/README.md

 The Bot is provided "as-is" without any warranties, express or implied.
 We do not guarantee that the Bot will meet your requirements or that it will operate uninterrupted or error-free.

 - 5.2 **Limitation of Liability**
-In no event shall the developers of the Bot be liable for any damages, including but not limited to loss of virtual currency, disruption of service, or other technical issues arising from the use or inability to use the Bot.
+In no event shall the developer of the Bot be liable for any damages, including but not limited to loss of virtual currency, disruption of service, or other technical issues arising from the use or inability to use the Bot.

 ## 6. Changes to Terms